Madmartigan1/stegocrypt/README.md

 **Documenation**
 - For more info on CLI usage, please refer to the manual at [/docs/CLIOpsManual.pdf](/docs/CLIOpsManual.pdf)
-- For information on mathematical detail behing this project, please see [docs/MathematicalDescription.pdf](docs/MathematicalDescription.pdf)
+- For information on mathematical detail behind this project, please see [docs/MathematicalDescription.pdf](docs/MathematicalDescription.pdf)

 ---